Customers today expect more, and honestly, why shouldn’t they?

 It flags risk, tracks tone, checks accuracy, and gives leads actual data to coach on.
 That’s how you deliver consistent service at scale.

-You’re no longer asking, “Was that call okay?”
-You already know.
+You’re no longer asking, “Was that call okay?” because you can tell immediately if that’s the case.

 Feedback mining & sentiment